Robust inverse material design with physical guarantees using the Voigt-Reuss Net

 Despite these advances, most existing surrogates for effective tensors suffer from a critical limitation: they treat the components of the effective tensor as generic regression targets, with physical constraints imposed (if at all) through post-processing or soft penalization.
-In linear elasticity, the effective stiffness tensor must be symmetric, positive definite, and satisfy basic variational bounds, most notably the first-order Voigt and Reuss bounds, which constrain the admissible tensors in the Löwner sense~\cite{nemat2013micromechanics}.
+In linear elasticity, the effective stiffness tensor must be symmetric, positive definite, and satisfy fundamental variational bounds, most notably the first-order Voigt and Reuss bounds, which constrain the admissible tensors in the Löwner sense~\cite{nemat2013micromechanics}.
 Naive regression does not respect such structural constraints: predicted tensors can be indefinite, violate ellipticity, or lie outside the Voigt-Reuss envelope, especially when queried far from the training distribution.
 Such violations are more than just aesthetic flaws: they can destabilize downstream FE simulations, break thermodynamic consistency, and render inverse-design loops unreliable.
-Common ad hoc remedies include projecting predictions onto the cone of symmetric positive definite (SPD) matrices, learning a Cholesky decomposition~\cite{Xu2021}, clamping eigenvalues, or adding penalty terms to the loss in the spirit of physics-infused neural networks (PINNs\cite{Karniadakis2021}).
-None of these approaches guarantees adherence to Voigt-Reuss bounds, and often this leads to ill-conditioned optimization landscapes.
+In order to preserve symmetry and positive definiteness, learning a Cholesky decomposition~\cite{Xu2021} is a viable solution.
+Another option is to add penalty terms to the loss in the spirit of physics-informed neural networks (PINNs\cite{Karniadakis2021}) which, however, only yield a weak consideration of the constraints.
+None of these approaches guarantees adherence to both upper and lower Voigt-Reuss bounds, and often this misleads the optimization process.